subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 - How to sample from these models since the Gibbs sampling used in classical Boltzmann machines only applies for quadratic energy functions.
 - How to train these models, since Hinton's algorithm for training the Boltzmann machines cannot be used anymore.

-The first issue was resolved with the discovery of Langevin based Markov Chain (MCMC) sampling.
+The first issue was resolved with the discovery of Langevin based Markov Chain Monte Carlo (MCMC) sampling.
 This algorithm can be applied if we know the energy function $E_W$ or the score function ${\partial E_W\over{\partial x_i}}$ for the model.
 Furthermore the system state can be a real number (as opposed to binary numbers in the Boltzmann machine).
 The sampling operation causes the state to converge to values distributed according to a specified probability distribution which in this case is the Boltzmann distrbution $p_W$.
 The origins of Langevin sampling lie in the theory of stochastic differential equations, and I touched upon this topic in [my article on Brownian Motion](https://subirvarma.github.io/GeneralCognitics/2025/05/23/TamingRandomness.html).
 Once we use Langevin sampling, it becomes possible to handle energy functions that are more complex than quadratic, indeed it becomes possible use arbitrarily complex energy functions such as those modeled by CNNs and transformers.